kappnav/design/status-determination.md

 GREY: #5ba203
 ```

-The value/color configuration will be stored in config map `prism-config` in the prism namespace.
+The value/color configuration will be stored in config map `kappnav-config` in the kappnav namespace.
 It will have this structure and default value:

 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: prism-config
+  name: kappnav-config
-  namespace: prism
+  namespace: kappnav
 data:
     status-color-mapping: |
             { "values": { "Normal": "GREEN",   "Warning": "YELLOW",  "Problem": "RED",  "Unknown": "GREY"},